Pet Insurance

 What to look for in a policy

-• Do you want a policy that last one year or for the time of your pet?
+- Do you want a policy that lasts for one year or for the time of your pet?

-• Remember don’t forget to renew your before it runs out.
+- Remember: don’t forget to renew your insurance before it runs out.
 If you lapse this may result in your pet not being covered and needing take out a new policy with exclusions of any preexisting conditions or lose your lifetime coverage.

 Exclusions